 - Get regular updates of that patient until he/she gets fully recovered.

-What makes us unique is; our transparency level that means donors will be ensured that each penny they are giving will be spent on the needy patient.
+What makes us unique is; our transparency level which means donors will be ensured that each penny they are giving will be spent on a needy patient.
 We do this by uploading all the hospital bills and other documents of our patient after his/her surgery is successfully conducted.
-Donor can see that the exact amount hospital has charged against the surgery of that particular patient.
+The donor can see that the exact amount hospital has charged against the surgery of that particular patient.

 Download our TransparentHands iPhone Application for Online Donation

 5. Macedonian Australian Welfare Association (MAWA)